quasel/pods-dev-vvv/readme.md

-# A WordPress Theme Reviewers VVV
+# A WordPress PODS VVV

-This is an [auto-sitesetup](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Auto-site-Setup) designed to be used with [Varying Vagrants Vagrant](https://github.com/Varying-Vagrant-Vagrants/VVV) for reviewing WordPress.org themes.
+This is an [auto-sitesetup](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Auto-site-Setup) designed to be used with [Varying Vagrants Vagrant](https://github.com/Varying-Vagrant-Vagrants/VVV) for developing pods or a custom website using pods.

 ## To get started:

-1. Clone this repo to your VVV/`www` folder
+1. Clone this repo to your VVV/`www` folder - `git clone https://github.com/quasel/pods-dev-vvv` ( or download it )
-2. Update to a [release tag](https://github.com/aubreypwd/wordpress-themereview-vvv/releases) to keep stable
-3. If your Vagrant is running, from the Vagrant directory run `vagrant halt` followed by `vagrant up --provision`.
+2. If your Vagrant is running, from the Vagrant directory run `vagrant halt` followed by `vagrant up --provision`.
+3. Known Issue: Soemtiems you need to deactivat/activate the query-monitor plugin to get it working ( strange don't know why )

 Perhaps a cup of tea or coffee now?
 The provisioning may take a while.

-Then you can visit [http://themereview.wordpress.dev](http://themereview.wordpress.dev) to start developing or reviewing themes.
+Then you can visit [http://pods.wordpress.dev](http://pods.wordpress.dev) to start developing or reviewing pods.

-## To start over (review another theme):
+## To start over or update ( reset ):

+### fresh start
-You can do it the soft way using (I know it's long, Text Expander?) `vagrant ssh -c 'cd /home/vagrant/www/wordpress-themereview-vvv/ && rm -Rf htdocs/ && sh vvv-init.sh'`.
+You can do it the soft way using (I know it's long, Text Expander?) `vagrant ssh -c 'cd /srv/www/pods-dev-vvv/ && rm -Rf htdocs/ && sh vvv-init.sh'`.
 Or, you can do it the hard way `vagrant reload --provision` and get a cup of coffee.

+### just update everything except pods
+`vagrant ssh -c 'cd /srv/www/pods-dev-vvv/ && sh vvv-init.sh'`

 ## Dependencies